Investigating the effects of local environment on nitrogen vacancies in high entropy metal nitrides: Discussion

 Fig.~\ref{fig:Nvac_concentration} shows a comparison with our model vacancy energies and the experimental nitrogen concentrations in HEMNs.
 Dippo \textit{et al.}\ synthesized bulk (HfNbTaTiZr)N, (CrNbTaTiV)N, (CrHfNbTaTi)N, (CrHfNbTiZr)N, and (CrHfTaTiZr)N at near stoichiometric ratios of metal to nitrogen in the B1 crystal structure, followed by high-temperature sintering \cite{dippo2020bulk}.
 The reaction equation for nitrogen vacancy formation, $\text{N}_{\text{N}} \rightleftharpoons \text{V}_{\text{N}} + \frac{1}{2}\text{N}_{\text{2}}(\text{g})$, and the resulting equilibrium constant given by the law of mass action formula, $k = X_{v}p_{\text{N}_2}^{1/2} / \left[ \text{N}_{\text{N}} \right]$, show that the vacancy concentration $X_{v}$ varies with nitrogen gas partial pressure $p_{\text{N}_{\text{2}}}$.
 While the exact value of the partial pressure is unknown, the synthesis of the HEMNs was done in an argon glove box \cite{dippo2020bulk}, so we can assume that the partial pressure of nitrogen is low.
 Additionally, Dippo \textit{et al.}\ state that each HEMN has about 4--10 at.\% carbon, which should occupy nitrogen sites and displacing nitrogen from nitrogen sites.
 The equilibrium constant $k$ is averaged over nitrogen environments, with the 5 possible metals in each of the 6 nearest-neighbor sites represented as $\alpha_{1}$ to $\alpha_{6}$,

 The fraction of each metal in the HEMN, $f_{\alpha_{i}}$, comes from the EDS values from Dippo at al. \cite{dippo2020bulk}, along with the fraction of nitrogen in anion sublattice $f_{\text{N}}$, and the sintering temperature $T_\text{sintering}$.
 The nn-model coefficients for the constituent metals are $E_\text{vf,$\alpha_{i}$}$.
 We plot $X_{v}p_{\text{N}_2}^{1/2}$ against the experimental vacancy concentration from Dippo \textit{et al.}\ in Fig.~\ref{fig:Nvac_concentration} and find that our estimated vacancy concentration correlates with experimental results and provides a qualitative prediction of true vacancy concentrations in bulk HEMNs.
 While we don't know $p_{\text{N}_2}$, we assume that it is low, and similar for the 5 nitrides.
 However, the experimental vacancy concentrations range from 0.08--0.17, which would exceed the dilute limit approximation we used with the law of mass action.
 To further improve our estimate, experimental activity coefficients for vacancy interaction would be needed.
+All our DFT calculations were done with the PBE functional; however, we do not expect using other functionals like a meta-GGA would change the accuracy of our estimated vacancy concentration in Fig.~\ref{fig:Nvac_concentration}.
+The study by Friedrich \textit{et al.} compared the formation enthalpies of rocksalt TiN, VN, CrN, ZrN, NbN, HfN, and TaN calculated with both PBE and the SCAN meta-GGA functionals, and found that they have nearly the same average error \cite{friedrich2024aflow}.
+As such, we do not expect the difference in the vacancy formation energy to be significant with a meta-GGA as compared to PBE.
+Additionally, while using a different functional may change the actual value of the calculated vacancy formation energy, we do not expect the ordering of the resulting coefficients from our model to change drastically.
+Therefore, while using a meta-GGA or not should not change the qualitative prediction of whether or not a bulk HEMN will have a higher or lower vacancy concentration.
 The results in Fig.~\ref{fig:Nvac_concentration} validate our model against experimental results, but also show that there is additional information that is needed to quantitatively predict vacancy concentrations that is not covered in our estimate.